What is a Yeast Infection During Pregnancy?

-Yeast infections are common in women, especially when you're pregnant.
+Yeast infections (also known as candidiasis) are common in women, especially when you're pregnant.
 Increased estrogen in your pregnant body can throw off the normal balance of yeast and bacteria in your vagina.
 This may let the yeast overgrow.
-Yeast infections aren't pleasant, but they won't hurt you or your baby.
-And they can be safely treated, usually with a topical cream.
+Most yeast infections during pregnancy result from the fungus candida albicans.
+Two other kinds of yeast that can also cause them are candida glabrata and candida tropicalis.

 - Wear cotton underwear and pantyhose with a cotton crotch to keep your vaginal area dry and let it "breathe."

 - Don't douche.
 It can upset the balance in your vagina.
-In late pregnancy it may also cause your water to break.
+In late pregnancy, it may also cause your water to break.

 - Avoid tight pants and pantyhose.

 - Change out of a wet swimsuit or sweats immediately.
 This keeps the genital area dry.

 - Avoid toilet paper, feminine sprays, bubble bath, and sanitary pads that are scented.

 - Keep good control of your blood sugar if you have diabetes.